liamtbb/liamtbb.github.io/_posts/2021-12-30-cloning_linux_systems.md

 ---

-## Install and fully configure the first system, start ssh server.
-If you already have a working system to clone then proceed to next step.

 ----

 ## Launch a live linux session on the blank system, partition your drive, format partitions and mount them to /mount, /mount/boot, /mount/home/, etc.